ValokAsura/WindowerAddons/QuickTrade/readme.md

 * Cornettes: Trade with Yoran-Oran in Windurst Walls for the repeatable quest 'Manragora-Mad.'
 	* The other 4 items that Yoran-Oran accepts are also supported.
 * La Theine Cabbage, Millioncorn, Boyahda Moss: Trade with Melyon in Selbina for the repeatable quest 'Only the Best.'
+* Wildskeeper Reive JSE Capes: Trade with an A.M.A.N.
+Reclaimer to trade a single cape, or trade with Makel-Pakel in the Celennia Memorial Library to trade 3 of the same cape.
+	* Currently set to NOT skip dialogue when trading JSE capes.
+Make sure your inventory does not have any capes that you want to keep.
+* Pellucid, Fern, and Taupe Stones: Trade with Oseem in Norg.

+* UNTESTED - Mellidopt Wings: Trade with the ??? in Yorcia Weald.
+* UNTESTED - Salvage Plans: Trade with Mrohk Sahjuuli in Aht Urhgan Whitegate to store your plans.
 * UNTESTED - Soul Plates: Trade with Sanraku in Aht Urhgan Whitegate in exchange for Zeni.
 	* Currently set to trade only 1 at a time.
 This can be changed if needed.
-* JSE Capes: Trade with an A.M.A.N.
-Reclaimer to trade a single cape, or trade with Makel-Pakel in the Celennia Memorial Library to trade 3 of the same cape.
-	* Currently set to NOT skip dialogue when trading JSE capes.
-Make sure your inventory does not have any capes that you want to keep.
+* UNTESTED - Ancient Beastcoins: Trade with Sagheera in Port Jeuno.
+* UNTESTED - Befouled Water: Trade to an Odyssean Passage.